๐Ÿงฌ FLUXMATERIA — LIFE SCIENCE

 Out-of-distribution behaviourDegrades gracefullyForce-field-limitedForce-field-limitedConfidently wrong

 The key insight: Classic docking is fast but depends on hand-tuned force fields.
 Free-energy methods are accurate but take hours per ligand.
-ML rescoring is fast but only as good as the poses someone else generated.
-FluxMateria docks on first-principles physics grids, profiles the full interaction pattern, and returns affinity + kinetics in one pass — without a force-field fit anywhere in the pipeline.
+ML rescoring is fast but only as good as the poses someone else generated — and as good as its training set, which is why it fails quietly on novel chemistry.
+FluxMateria lets the ligand settle into first-principles physics, profiles the full interaction pattern, and returns affinity + kinetics in one pass — with nothing fitted anywhere in the pipeline, and a confidence score telling you which answers to act on.
 See FluxTarget for the MoA context →

 Where Docking wins